 Does this sound bizarre even a bit nutty?

-I am open to the idea my views touch a bit on the woo-hoo or the mystical.
+I am open to the idea my views touch a bit on the woo-woo or the mystical.

 As I ask myself, over and over, why even take the time to write about rain?
 What is the big whoopty doo about blessed rain as I call it?

-An answer does slowly take shape in my head.
+An answer does slowly take shape within my mind.

 Likewise, rainwater appears to be more than just meaningful than just water.
 I do not have the compulsion to turn on the faucet to listen to the water pour out.
 Nonetheless, rain, ocean waves, and streams find me wanting to sit transfixed by their sounds.